Monday, February 1, 2021

 of the Buddha (trans.
 Shirane 1998, 89)

-Shirane writes that it is true that this poem can be read as a single scene (of Buddha statues surrounded by chrysanthemum flowers) but that it "is better read as a combination poem in which the two parts are joined by scent or connotative equivalences" (1998, 90).
-There is a stark contrast between the lively and ephemeral scent of the chrysanthemum with the enduring ancient statues.
-Yet, both the chrysanthemum and the Buddhas of Nara are associated with refinement and the classical period and therefore share overtones.
+While this poem can be read as a single scene—ancient Buddha statues surrounded by chrysanthemums—Shirane suggests that it "is better read as a combination poem in which the two parts are joined by scent or connotative equivalences" (1998, 90).
+The poem holds a vivid contrast between the transient, lively fragrance of chrysanthemums and the enduring stillness of the statues, yet both images share a field of resonance.
+Because chrysanthemums and the Buddhas of Nara alike evoke refinement and the classical past, they participate in a network of shared overtones that binds the contrast into a single, luminous atmosphere.

 Vertical discontinuity